alexus-resolver/learning-sessions/goerrors/slides_errors.md

 }
 ```

-Rollback returns an error too.
+Rollback returns a error too.

 ---

 # EXAMPLE 3: MULTIPLE HANDLING
-We should handle an error only once.
+We should handle a error only once.
 Logging - is handling.

 ```go